 Veterans who were serving on active duty in Afghanistan between October 7, 2001 and a date that has yet to be determined can apply for this bonus.
 The dates for those serving in Iraq began on March 19, 2003, with an end date not yet determined.
 Veterans who served in Kosovo and received a campaign badge or expeditionary medal for Kosovo between November 20, 1995, and December 31, 2000, are eligible for the veteran’s bonus.

 A surviving spouse or children of a veteran KIA during these periods may request an application for the bonus by calling 1-888-838-2332 or via email at [email protected] Applications can be mailed to the West Virginia Division of Veterans Affairs, 1321 Plaza East Suite 101, Charleston, WV 25301.

-Living veterans of each conflict must fill out forms which vary based on the area in which you served.
-For more information on which forms must be completed as well as any other documentation required to receive the West Virginia Veterans Bonus, please visit West Virginia Division of Veteran’s Affairs for more information.
+Living veterans of each conflict must fill out forms that vary based on the area in which you served.
+For more information on which forms must be completed as well as any other documentation required to receive the West Virginia Veterans Bonus, please visit the West Virginia Division of Veteran’s Affairs for more information.